Have a question? Well, maybe we’ve answered it here…

 - Constantin Film acquired the rights to Beautiful Bastard in 2012, and then renewed the option when it expired.
 When a renewal was offered a third time we decided to pass.
 We currently hold the rights, and have been working on a television pilot in which the timelines of the first three books (Bastard, Stranger, Player) have been collapsed.
-This lets us have a much wider cast of characters, and explore all their different stories.
+This lets us have a much wider cast of characters, make the world more closely resemble one we live in today, and explore all their different stories.

 - Do you know anyone in your real lives that you draw on for character personality for either the men or the women in your books?

 - It’s funny to see different aspects of each of them in us.
 There are some ways that Lo is a lot like Bennett and Chloe—impatient and ambitious.
 She has some of Max’s openness and generosity with affection, and Hanna/Will’s analytical view of the world.
 Christina is patient like Sara, but surprisingly has a lot of Chloe’s fire in her, too.
 And Christina definitely has Hanna’s easy, laidback approach to life.
 It’s probably been easier to draw on aspects of ourselves than it is to try to model the characters on someone in particular.

 - What is the hardest part about writing since you two do not live in the same state?